Declaring Emergency, Trump Accidentally Admits, ‘I Didn’t Need To Do This,’ Paving Way For Court Challenges

 Schumer and Democratic House Speaker Nancy Pelosi said Friday that they would use “every remedy available,” including court actions to block Trump’s national emergency declaration, according to an MSN report.

-Former United States Attorney Joyce Vance called Trump’s admission “a gift to all the lawyers preparing to sue him,” on her Twitter feed, while Elizabeth Goitein of the Brennan Center for Justice called Trump’s admission “plaintiffs’ Exhibit A.”
+Former United States Attorney Joyce Vance called Trump’s admission “a gift to all the lawyers preparing to sue him” on her Twitter feed, while Elizabeth Goitein of the Brennan Center for Justice called Trump’s admission “plaintiffs’ Exhibit A.”

-Though Trump may have made the admission inadvertently, statistics support the claim that Trump “didn’t need” to declare a national emergency over the issue of illegal immigration.
+Though Trump may have made the admission inadvertently, statistics seemingly support the claim that Trump “didn’t need” to declare a national emergency over the issue of illegal immigration.
 According to figures published by FactCheck.org, unauthorized border crossings have declined steadily since 2006 and as of last year were at their lowest levels since 1973.